-At Equity Release Supermarket, we’re often asked "what types of plan are available and which one is right for me?"
+At Equity Release Supermarket, we’re often asked "what types of equity release plans are available and which one is right for me?"

 As equity release grows in popularity, so do the number of plans available and the range of flexible features they offer.
-Many of these features can be mixed and matched to create a tailored plan to meet your individual needs.
+Many of these features can be mixed and matched to create a tailored equity release plan to meet your individual needs.

 And don’t worry if you find the various options confusing as your local Equity Release Supermarket adviser is always on hand to answer all your questions and find the right plan for you.
 Let's start by having a look at the later life lending plans that are available.

 Lifetime mortgages are the most popular types of equity release plans simply because of their ever-increasing number of flexible features.

 The money you release can be taken as a single lump sum, a series of smaller amounts known as ‘drawdown’, or as an income payable monthly.
 All our lifetime mortgage plans come with variety of flexible features to cater for the financial demands of retirement.

 If you’re a homeowner over 55, we can also offer you other ways to borrow.
 Being whole of market and independent we can offer access to plans such as home reversion plans, retirement mortgages and retirement interest-only (RIO) mortgages.

 All these equity release schemes and mortgages are outlined below.
-Simply click on the one you’re interested in to find out more.
+Simply click on the equity release plan you're interested in to find out more.

 Ideal when you want a one-off, specific amount or maximum lump sum of money.
 Comes with flexibility of choosing whether you want to make repayments or allow the interest to roll-up.Read more

 Take your money in smaller chunks now and in the future.
 Could help to reduce the final amount to be paid as interest is only charged on the amount borrowed.
 Drawdown is the most popular lifetime mortgage.Read more